OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Discussion and Conclusion

-Our high angular resolution follow-up observations of the microlensing event OB161195 have allowed us to resolve the source and the lens with a separation of $\sim$ 54.5 mas.
-By directly measuring the lens' K-band flux, and the amplitude and direction of the source-lens relative proper motion we have estimated the mass and distance of this planetary system.
-We find that OB161195 is not an ultracool dwarf orbited by an Earth-mass planet as reported by \citetalias{Shvartzvald2017}.
-Instead we find that it is a cold sub-Neptune (or super-Earth) orbiting an M-dwarf, supporting the conclusion of \citetalias{Bond2017}, which was reached using a Bayesian analysis with a standard Galactic model and a prior that assumes that for a mass ratio, $q$, the probability of hosting a planet is independent of the host mass.
+We find that OB161195 is not an ultracool dwarf orbited by an Earth-mass planet, instead we find that it is a cold sub-Neptune (or super-Earth) orbiting an M-dwarf, supporting the conclusion of \citetalias{Bond2017} which was result was reached using a Bayesian analysis with a standard Galactic model and a prior that assumes that for a mass ratio, $q$, the probability of hosting a planet is independent of the host mass.
 This prior assumption that is commonly used in microlensing has to be updated as described in Section \ref{sec:newmodel}.
-Their research indicates that planet detection frequency scales linearly with host mass, for a fixed mass ratio.
-Although the two priors differ, the final results for OB161195 (M$^{\wedge}$0 and M$^{\wedge}$1) are completely independent of the prior because we have enough measurements to constrain the masses.
-Cases that only have $\theta_{E}$ measurements (such as \citetalias{Bond2017}) are sensitive to the prior assumption.
+New research (\citet{Bennett2024, Koshimoto2021a}) indicates that planet detection frequency scales linearly with host mass, for a fixed mass ratio.
+Although the two priors differ (M$^{\wedge}$0 and M$^{\wedge}$1), the final results for OB161195 are completely independent of the prior because we have enough measurements to constrain the masses.
+Cases that only have $\theta_{\rm E}$ measurements (such as \citetalias{Bond2017}) are sensitive to the prior assumption.